ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **What are my responsibilities to the UCSC community in light of the COVID-19 pandemic?**

 Among the most important things all of us can do is to become acutely aware of the condition of our health.
 Take note of this every morning and be regularly tested for COVID-19.
 Register with [Health e-Messenger](https://healthcenter.ucsc.edu/information/health-e-messenger-new.html) to sign up for text reminders, take the daily surveys of your health status, and make appointments to be COVID-19 tested.
 Regular COVID-19 testing is mandatory in order to be on campus.

 There is an obligation for all campus community members to join together at this time to support the health and well-being of ourselves and and to be considerate and responsible regarding the health of others.
 Testing for students living on campus is mandatory.
-The need for all of us to be regularly tested and other similar responsibilities are emphasized in UCSC’s Interim Public Health Policy.
-For more information about that policy, please see [here](https://news.ucsc.edu/2020/09/interim-public-health-policy.html).
+The need for all of us to be regularly tested and other similar responsibilities are emphasized in UCSC’s [Interim Public Health Policy](https://news.ucsc.edu/2020/09/interim-public-health-policy.html).

+**Training Requirement:**

+All students (undergraduate and graduate) living on campus must complete COVID awareness and best-practices training: Staying Healthy in a Changing Environment for Students on Campus.
+Campus residents are automatically enrolled in this course and notified of its availability around the time of their arrival to campus.

 **Will the University have regular COVID-19 testing of its students?**